anthonywongkc/GoGoTripperBook/README.md

 # GoGoTripperBook
 ## How to start app?
+- Set the API key and secret.
-- For first time only: `npm install` to install all node packages
+- (For first time only: `npm install` to install all node packages)
-- then, go terminal and type: `npm start` to start app
+- Go to the terminal and type: `npm start` to start the app
 - go to: http://localhost:3000 in browser or using `curl`